 Cash and investments balances from all funds are combined and invested to the extent available in various securities as authorized by state law.
-Earnings from the pooled investments are allocated to the respective funds on the basis of each fund's cash balance participation.
+Earnings from the pooled investments are allocated to the respective funds based on the Commission's investment policy.
 Investment pools are valued at amortized cost, while all other investments are reported at fair value.